3 December 2010 (update 3)

 US investment banks dramatically built up their presences in the UK capital in the period: they knew they could rely on the FSA to turn a blind eye to fraud, insider trading, deceptive accounting, over-leverage and other misdemeanours that were unlikely to be tolerated back home.
 That’s why they called London the “Guantanamo Bay of finance“.

-The policy — whose principle cheerleaders included Tony Blair, Gordon Brown, Ed Balls, and the neoliberals at places like the Institute of Economic Affairs and the CBI — has done more than anything else to pollute the business and financial climate and culture in the UK, at the same time ensuring that Britain has suffered a far worse and more enduring hangover from the global credit and fraud binge than virtually any other state — with the possible exceptions of the US, Spain, Greece, Ireland, Iceland and Dubai.
+The policy — whose principle cheerleaders included Tony Blair, Gordon Brown, Peter Mandelson, Ed Balls, and the neoliberals at places like the Institute of Economic Affairs and the CBI — has done more than anything else to pollute the business and financial climate and culture in the UK, at the same time ensuring that Britain has suffered a far worse and more enduring hangover from the global credit and fraud binge than virtually any other state — with the possible exceptions of the US, Spain, Greece, Ireland, Iceland and Dubai.

 Given the UK regulator’s shocking track record — see my earlier articles on Vavasseur/HBOS, Cameron Farley, HBOS Reading and building societies — (in at least three of these cases, there is clear evidence that the FSA colluded with ‘white collar’ criminals to cover up wrongdoing), I wasn’t surprised it has declared its inquiry into the Royal Bank of Scotland “closed”.

 The regulator said it had exonerated the bank’s entire board including its former chief executive Sir Fred Goodwin.
 The regulator said all Goodwin and his boardroom colleagues had done wrong was make a few “bad decisions” and that there had no corporate governance failures or fraud.

 After a 17-month long inquiry into RBS — orchestrated by the wholly unconflicted accountancy firm PricewaterhouseCoopers — the regulator declared in a press release: